anastgon/DATA115-Personal_Project/README.md

 I wanted to found out if the age of the riders correlates to their current rank.
 For that, I have made a scatterplot comparing their rank to the age they have stopped competing.
 Analyzing this graph I have noticed that there is some clustering in the first 6 ranks with riders' age being between the early 40s to early 50s.
 Furthermore, lower ranks being in their late 30s and having an outlier (Andrew Hoy).
 Further research would be needed with a larger dataset of the riders to see if the same pathers occur.

 # Descriptions of Code and Materials

+The .csv files generated as a result of the processing procedures are contained in Personal Project DATA 115.csv.
+The Processing Steps and Codes are in the Personal Project.Rmd